 Is this a lifetime achievement award?

 The Prize is not a lifetime achievement award.
 Anyone who is currently engaged in feminist intellectual-activist work is eligible, regardless of age or past recognition, although we do have a general preference for candidates at the mid-career level.

 Is this an international award?

-At this time the Prize committee is only considering nominees living and working in the United States.
+At this time the Prize committee is only considering nominees living and working in the United States and Puerto Rico.